Skip to main content

 Tactical Restriction

-Example: over high demand periods, you might want to restrict further the STAY3 rate plan and apply a min 5, tactically responding to your demand.
+Example: Over high demand periods, you might want to restrict further the STAY3 rate plan and apply a min 5, tactically responding to your demand.
 To learn more about FLYR’s Inventory Optimization, check out this article.

 When to use a Strategic & Tactical Restrictions?